Hermetic Programming: Parameterizing Access to State

 • expose: to provide access to state (by returning or grafting a live value)

-• graft: to write a live value into external state
+• graft: to write a live value into observable state

-• mint: to expose fresh state, causing it to escape
+• mint: to expose fresh state by causing it to escape

 • hermetic: no access to free state